 - Live cell imaging automates many standard assays and removes the constant need to evaluate cells

-This webinar should leave researchers with a better understanding of how they can augment protocols or entire studies to increase reproducibility in their labs.
-On top of this, those who watch the webinar should come away with some simple ways to both increase productivity and accuracy of results in future studies.
+This webinar left researchers with a better understanding of how they can augment protocols or entire studies to increase reproducibility in their labs.
+On top of this, those who watched the webinar came away with some simple ways to both increase productivity and accuracy of results in future studies.